Logical Execution Time

-Another disadvantage of jitter is that the system no longer behaves deterministic.
-Whether a jitter occurs or not depends on the execution time of each task and the system load.
+Another disadvantage of jitter is that the system no longer behaves deterministically.
+Whether jitter occurs or not depends on the execution time of each task and the system load.
 Since utilization and execution times vary, it effectively depends on a random selection whether old or current data is used.

 The problem of jitter increases with the number of cores since more components compete simultaneously for access to shared memory.
-This is one cause why the LIB model scales poorly with increasing numbers of cores.
+This is one cause why the LIB model scales poorly with an increasing number of cores.

 Logical Execution Time (LET)